Didacna baeri: Taxonomy

 The species was first described as Cardium Baeri by Oscar Andreevich Grimm in 1877.
 He named it after Baltic German scientist Karl Ernst von Baer.
 The type locality of D. baeri is in the Caspian Sea off Turkmenistan (40°32'N, 52°23'E) at a depth of 37 m.
 Here, Grimm observed several hundred living individuals of this bivalve.
 One of the specimens collected by him from the type locality is now kept in the Zoological Institute of the Russian Academy of Sciences and has been designated as the lectotype of the species by Logvinenko and Starobogatov (1967).

 Logvinenko and Starobogatov (1969) treated Didacna eichwaldi as a junior synonym of D. baeri.
 This synonymy was followed in catalogues of extant molluscs of Russia and by Kijashko (2013), but was not accepted by some other authors such as Yanina (2005) and Nevesskaja (2007).
 Wesselingh et al. (2019) and subsequent authors treated these species as distinct due to differences in shell characteristics.

 Pravoslavlev (1939) described the variety transmittens from the Pleistocene deposits of the Lake Baskunchak and the Lower Volga near Chyorny Yar, Solyonoye Zaymishche and other places.
 Svitoch (1967) treated it as a synonym of Didacna subpyramidata.
 Nevesskaja (2007) listed Pravoslavlev's record of D. baeri in the synonymy of Didacna delenda.

 Gadzhiev (1968) described shells of D. baeri with a stronger protruding umbo from the Holocene deposits of the Baku Archipelago and Xanlar Island as the variety alata.
 Yanina (2005) did not differentiate this variety from the "typical" D. baeri due to the presence of intermediate forms.
 Additionally, the name of this taxon is invalid since it was introduced as variety after 1960.
 If the name becomes available it would be a junior homonym of Didacna alata.

 Didacna alibajramliensis is an extinct species described by Gadzhiev (1966) from Azerbaijan.
-Nevesskaja (2007) regarded it as a tentative synonym of D. baeri.
+Nevesskaja (2007) regarded it as a possible synonym of D. baeri.